anushtup-nandy/mutual_funds_project/README.md

 - Model predictions should complement, not replace, fundamental analysis
 - Past backtesting results may not reflect future performance

-## 📞 Support & Contributing

-### Getting Help
-- Check the documentation for common issues
-- Review the code comments for implementation details
-- Examine the visualization outputs for model diagnostics

-### Contributing
-- Follow PEP 8 style guidelines
-- Add comprehensive docstrings
-- Include unit tests for new features
-- Update documentation for any changes

-## 📜 License

-This project is provided for educational and research purposes.
-Please ensure compliance with relevant financial regulations when using for commercial purposes.

 ---

 **Last Updated**: August 2025